ArtSabintsev/Harpy/README.md

 #### The Solution (Updated in v1.5.0)

-- Set the value of **kDaysToWaitBeforeAlertingUser** in **Harpy.h** to a value greater than the number of days than you think your app will be in review.
+- Set the value of **kDaysToWaitBeforeAlertingUser** in **Harpy.h** to a value greater than the number of days that you think your app will be in review.
 A few days after the date stated at [ShinyDevelopment's ReviewTimes site](http://reviewtimes.shinydevelopment.com) is usually a safe bet.
 - By default, this value is set to **14** in the application.
-- Setting this value to 0 pops the the alertView on each launch of the application
+- Setting this value to 0 pops the the alertView on each launch of your application

 ###  Release Notes (v1.5.0):
 - Smarter submission system for bypassing Apple's reviewers during the review process
 	- Thanks to [Aaron Brager](http://www.github.com/getaaron)

-###  Previous Release Notes
+###  Previous Release Notes:
 #### v1.0.1
 - Added a bugfix for unreleased apps
 	- Thanks to [Pius Uzamere](https://github.com/pius)